 - 3D Page turning

-- Displays beautifully across devices – PC, tablet and smartphone
+- Displays beautifully across all devices

 - Display full screen or integrated on web page

-- Rotate function for viewing landscape drawings/diagrams
+- 'Rotate' function for viewing in landscape

 - Integrated OCR text search & on-page highlighting